 An African-American clothing store owner named David Walker wrote a 24-page pamphlet on Sept.
 28, 1829 that may have done as much to spark the Civil War as Harriet Beecher Stowe’s Uncle Tom’s Cabin.

-‘Treat us like men, and there is no danger but we will all live in peace and happiness together.’
-So beseeched David Walker in his stirring call to resistance, Appeal to the Coloured Citizens of the World and Expressly to the Coloured Citizens of the United States.
+“Treat us like men, and there is no danger but we will all live in peace and happiness together.”
+So wrote David Walker in his stirring call to resistance, Appeal to the Coloured Citizens of the World and Expressly to the Coloured Citizens of the United States.
 It is popularly known as David Walker’s Appeal.

 Walker demanded an immediate and universal end to slavery in the pamphlet.
 He bitterly attacked the hypocrisy of America and called for revolt – violent, if necessary – against white oppression.
 No one had dared go that far.

 “This little book produced more commotion among slaveholders than any volume of its size that was ever issued from an American press,” wrote an early biographer, Henry Garnet.
 Southern states passed laws against the pamphlet, and soon David Walker had a price on his head.
-At first he was worth $3,000, then $10,000 if he could be delivered alive to the South.
+At first they offered $3,000, then $10,000 to anyone who could deliver him alive to the South.

 In the North, his writings stiffened the spines of the abolitionists.
-William Henry Garrison took a more militant tone after the printing of David Walker’s Appeal.
+William Lloyd Garrison, for example, took a more militant tone after the printing of David Walker’s Appeal.

 We know little of the childhood of David Walker.
-He was probably born on Cape Fear in North Carolina.
+He was probably born around 1796 in Wilmington, N.C.
 Garnet claims his mother was free and his father was a slave, but died several months before David was born.
 Whatever the case, he had his freedom.
 As a young man he moved to Charleston, S.C., looking for work.